beescuit9510/frontend-interview/abc.md

 	then, React looks at the React element tree and DOM tree to update DOM in the most efficient way possible. it it called reconciliation

-	reconciliation is one of the things that React really cares about. and React even has an engine, reconciler, for it, it is called Fiber and React's reconciliation algorithm using Fiber Tree is really smart.
-	Fiber Tree also sticks around so that we can store data such as props and states
+	reconciliation is about traversing a tree
+	React traverses trees and compare them
+	by the end of tree traversing,
+	React knows how the DOM tree should look like and the minimal set of changes to update DOM tree so a renderer like react-dom or react-native applies the changes to update the UI
 - ##### What is reconciliation?
 	so React really cares about how to update DOM in the most efficient way reconciliation is one of the things that React really cares about.

 	reconciliation is about traversing a tree
-	React traverses trees and compare them by the end of tree traversing,
+	React traverses trees and compare them
+	by the end of tree traversing,
 	React knows how the DOM tree should look like and the minimal set of changes to update DOM tree so a renderer like react-dom or react-native applies the changes to update the UI

-	So it is really important for React to have a fast and efficient traversal algorithm

-	React uses the Fiber Tree as part of its reconciliation process. so React really cares about how to update DOM in the most efficient way reconciliation is one of the things that React really cares about.

-	reconciliation is about traversing a tree
-	React traverses trees and compare them by the end of tree traversing,
-	React knows how the DOM tree should look like and the minimal set of changes to update DOM tree so a renderer like react-dom or react-native applies the changes to update the UI

-	So it is really important for React to have a fast and efficient traversal algorithm

-	React uses the Fiber Tree as part of its reconciliation process.
-- ##### What is Fiber Tree?
+- ##### ==What is Fiber Tree?==
 	React deals with 3 trees

 	a DOM tree